Why East Palo Alto

 Birthing centers: what matters

-Lucile Packard Stanford is the default for East Palo Alto PPO family buyers: 5 to 10 minutes across US-101, Level IV NICU on-site (the highest care level), 24/7 high-risk obstetrics and neonatology and pediatric specialty coverage.
+Lucile Packard Stanford is the default for East Palo Alto PPO buyers: 5 to 10 minutes across US-101, Level IV NICU on-site (the highest care level), 24/7 high-risk obstetrics and neonatology and pediatric specialty coverage.
 EPA's Stanford-catchment proximity is an underappreciated structural advantage of the city; the hospital access quality matches Palo Alto and Menlo Park.

 Kaiser members in East Palo Alto go to Kaiser Redwood City: 10 to 15 minutes north.
 Full L&D for routine delivery above 34 weeks; premature delivery below 34 weeks transfers to Kaiser Santa Clara or Kaiser SF NICU.